 - Former public service mandarin John Menadue maintains a blog called Pearls and Irritations.
 He also curates a weekly newsletter with links to writings by others;

 - Independent economist John Quiggin curates what is arguably Australia’s longest-running blog, commentary on Australian & world events from a social-democratic perspective.

 - George Monbiot is a British writer, known for his environmental and political activism;

 - The Conversation is so much more than a blog – real journalism written by experts in their fields;

-- The New York Times and Politico break stories and sustain good quality, in-depth news about the US”
+- Politico breaks stories and sustains good quality, in-depth news about the US;

-- Crikey, one of the early adaptors to online journalism is about to get more interesting as the home of an investigative united funded by John B Fairfax’
+- Crikey, one of the early adaptors to online journalism has been strengthened by the addition of an investigative united funded by John B Fairfax;

-- Long Reads and Medium are sites where you will find longform journalism, short fiction, interviews and analysis by skilled writers and thinkers;
+- Long Reads, Medium are sites where you will find longform journalism, short fiction, interviews and analysis by skilled writers and thinkers;